mozilla-lockwise/lockbox-extension/docs/metrics.md

 ## List of Events Currently Recorded

-All events are currently implemented under the **category: lockboxV0**.
-The `extra` field always contains `fxauid` where possible (i.e. after FxA auth).
-For events pertaining to a particular Lockbox item, `itemid` is also included.
+All events are currently implemented under the **category: lockboxV2**.
+The `extra` field always contains `item_id` for events pertaining to a particular Lockbox item.
 They are listed and grouped together based on the contents of the event's `method` field.

 1. `startup` fires when the webextension is loaded. **objects**: webextension.
 Note that this event fires whenever the browser is started, so is not indicative of direct user interaction with Lockbox.